-As Americans, we live in a very proud country.
 Living in the United States means, to many people, freedom, fair wages (compared to many other countries), the right to fight for equality, and much more.
-Because of this, it's only natural that three of our favorite words happen to be: "Made in USA."
+It's no wonder that, when we go shopping, our three favorite words to see printed on any product are: "Made in USA."

-For consumers, those three words represent high quality in terms of materials as well as factory and manufacturing conditions.
-Additionally, many American consumers want to support our local economy and, therefore, domestic jobs.
-It's no wonder manufacturers are doing anything they can to get those three magic words on their packaging and marketing materials.
+For consumers, these three words represent high quality materials and manufacturing conditions.
+Additionally, many American consumers want to support our local economy by purchasing products made by companies who provide domestic jobs.

 "Made in USA" Fraud